BU-Fall24-CS506-Team/Police-overtime/README.md

 The main objectives of this project are:

 - To analyze year-over-year changes in BPD overtime budgets and spending both intra and inter departments.
-- To compare overtime hours worked versus overtime hours paid and identify any discrepancies in its amount and ratio.
 - To identify the amount of injury pay and the percentage of officers taking them.
 - To identify outliers in the distribution of ratios of overtime worked vs. overtime paid.
 - To explore demographic factors (e.g., officer rank, tenure, gender, and race) and their influence on overtime pay discrepancies.